DarthAsh/CrowdLabel-QC/docs/REPORTS.md

   token matching to avoid double-counting.
-- **Annotation:** When a window hits, the assignment is marked with the literal repeated pattern (for example, `YYYY`, `NNNN`, or `YYNN`), and `pattern_detected` is set to `true` for that tagger/assignment pair.
+- **Annotation:** When a window hits, the assignment is marked with the literal repeated pattern (for example, `YYYY`, `NNNN`, or `YYNN`), and `has_repeating_pattern` is set to `true` for that tagger/assignment pair.
 An assignment can accrue multiple pattern labels if multiple windows match.

 ### CSV column reference

-- `user_id`, `assignment_id`, `comment_id`, `prompt_id` – identifiers copied
+- `tagger_id`, `assignment_id` – the tagger and assignment identifiers; only
-  directly from the enriched `TagAssignment`.
-Only assignment `1205` rows are written.
+  assignment `1205` rows are written.
+- `first_comment_id`, `first_prompt_id` – the comment and prompt identifiers
+  from the first eligible tag in the assignment, to anchor the row back to the source data.
+If the prompt is missing in the source data the column is empty.
-- `timestamp` – the earliest timestamp among the assignment's eligible tags.
+- `first_tag_timestamp` – the earliest timestamp among the assignment's
+  eligible tags.
-- `tag_count` – number of eligible timestamped YES/NO tags examined for the
+- `eligible_tag_count` – number of eligible timestamped YES/NO tags examined for
-  user/assignment pair.
+  the tagger/assignment pair (the input to pattern detection).
-- `pattern_tag_count` – count of those eligible tags that fell within at least one detected pattern window.
+- `tags_in_pattern_count` – count of those eligible tags that fell within at least one detected pattern window.
-- `answer_count` – number of distinct answers (comment IDs) tagged by the user for the assignment.
+- `distinct_answer_count` – number of distinct answers (comment IDs) tagged by the user for the assignment.
-- `patterns` – semicolon-delimited list of patterns that hit within the assignment; empty when no pattern was detected for that row.
+- `detected_patterns` – semicolon-delimited list of patterns that hit within the assignment; empty when no pattern was detected for that row.
-- `pattern_detected` – `true` when any pattern was found for that assignment, else `false`.
+- `has_repeating_pattern` – `true` when any pattern was found for that assignment, else `false`.
-- `pattern_coverage` – percentage (0–100, rounded to two decimal places) of the
+- `pattern_coverage_pct` – percentage (0–100, rounded to two decimal places) of
-  assignment's eligible tags that fell inside one or more detected pattern windows.
+  the assignment's eligible tags that fell inside one or more detected pattern windows.
-- `speed_seconds_per_tag` – the seconds-per-tag conversion computed from the
+- `trimmed_seconds_per_tag` – seconds-per-tag using the log-trimmed mean
-  assignment's eligible tags.
+  computed from the assignment's eligible tags.

 Use the CSV export to trace any flagged pattern back to the exact assignment and context that produced it.